andy-young/Job-Interviews/Entercom/questionsToAsk.md

     - "Is there anything left out?"

-1. How would you describe the team culture?
+1. How would you describe the team's personality?

     - How is the engineering team/department perceived within the company itself.